-It's been some months since I first heard it, but it has sort of been haunting me ever since.
+It's been months since I first heard this phrase, but it has sort of been haunting me ever since.
 Don't get me wrong: I like that it has stuck with me.
 I say it haunts me though, because I so often feel like my attitude turns plenty of things into an ordeal, when I really would rather be able to look back on my life one day and say it was an adventure.
 It convicts me.
 It also inspires + motivates me toward change.

 You probably know this phrase: "Tell me, what is it you plan to do with your one wild and precious life?".
 It is the last line of the poem, The Summer Day by Mary Oliver.

 Do you know what I really want?
 I think it is the same thing that we all want: I want to live well.
 I want my attitude to be one of adventure + embrace, not disdain and ordeal.
 I want not to waste my life, and I am sure you can relate to that.
 Can't you?

 This summer, I think the only book I successfully started + finished was A Million Miles in a Thousand Years, by Don Miller.
 It had to do specifically with the idea of living well, of telling a good story with your life.

 This was helpful for me, because I am the sort of person who can imagine anything.
 I can imagine myself living a fulfilled life as a doctor, while in reality, I do not remain conscious at the sight of blood + never have I ever been able to do the simplest of maths.